hauze-v/web-dev/mdn-html/web-forms/HTML5-input-types/NOTES.md

 One problem with sliders is that they don't offer any kind of visual feedback as to what the current value is.
   That's why they're commonly used along with the <output> element which can be associated to the slider using the `for` attr and can display the current value

+## Date and Time Pickers ##
+A date and time control is created using the <input> element and an appropriate value for the `type` attribute, depending on whether you wish to collect dates, times, or both.

+Let's look at the different available types in brief.
+Note that the usage of these types is quite complex, especially when considering browser support.

+--- DATETIME-LOCAL ---
+This type creates a widget to display and pick a date with time with no specific time zone information

+--- MONTH ---
+Creates a widget to display and pick a month with a year

+--- TIME ---
+Creates a widget to display and pick a time value.
+While time may display in 12-hour format, the value returned is in 24-hour format.

+--- WEEK ---
+Creates a widget to display and pick a week number and its year.

+Weeks start on Monday and run to Sunday.
+Additionally, the first week 1 of each year contains the first Thursday of that year - which may not include the first day of the year, or may include the last fewe days of the previous year.

+--- CONSTRAINING DATE/TIME VALUES ---
+All date and time controls can be constrained using the `min` and `max` attributes, with further constraining possible via the `step` attribute
+  Step used with date will skip that many days of the week, so for example, `step="7"` would mean ONLY Saturdays if you placed the `min` (starting day) on a Saturday.

+--- BROWSER SUPPORT FOR DATE/TIME INPUTS ---
+Date and time widgets don't have the best browser support Chrome, Edge, and Opera suppor them well, but there is no support in Internet Explorer, Safari and Firefox only supports `time` and `date` only

+Another option is to consider using a JavaScript library to provide a date picker

+Most modern frameworks have good components available to provide this functionality, and there are standalone libraries available too.